-578 Using data collected as part of the Cluster Inner Magnetosphere campaign this paper has 579 presented observations of a set of narrow banded emissions that occurred in the vicinity of 580 harmonics of the proton gyrofrequency.
-It was demonstrated that these waves propagated 581 in the magnetosonic mode as characterised by their spectral properties.
+Using data collected as part of the Cluster Inner Magnetosphere campaign, this paper has presented observations of a set of narrowbanded emissions that occurred in the vicinity of harmonics of the proton gyrofrequency.
+It was demonstrated that these waves propagated in the magnetosonic mode as characterized by their spectral properties.

-582 Using the phase differencing method, it was possible to combine observations from the 583 satellites Cluster 3 and Cluster 4 in order to determine the dispersion relation.
-The exper-

-584 imentally determined dispersion was shown to be consistent with theoretical dispersion 585 curves.
+Using the phase differencing method, it was possible to combine observations from the satellites Cluster 3 and Cluster 4 in order to determine the dispersion relation.
+The experimentally determined dispersion was shown to be consistent with theoretical dispersion curves.